 At the center of Kandy stands the Temple of the Sacred Tooth Relic, known locally as Sri Dalada Maligawa.

-Temple of the Sacred Tooth Relic houses what Buddhists believe is a tooth of the Buddha.
+The Temple of the Sacred Tooth Relic houses what Buddhists believe is a tooth of the Lord Buddha himself.
 This relic makes Kandy one of the most important Buddhist pilgrimage sites in the world.

 Three daily ceremonies happen at dawn, midday, and evening.
 Drummers play.
 Monks chant.
 Devotees line up with lotus flowers.
 You won’t see the relic itself.
 It stays inside a golden casket.
 But the energy in the room is real.